mesarth/JSONPath-Notebook/README.md

 ### Creating a new Notebook
 After installation a popup should appear, asking you to create a new notebook.

-You can also create a new notebook by using the command `JSONPath Notebook: Open new Notebook` or creating a new file ending with `.jsonpath-notebook`
+You can also create a new notebook by using the command `JSONPath Notebook: Open new Notebook` or creating a file with the `.jsonpath-notebook` ending.

 ![Creating a new Notebook Showcase](./images/create-notebook.gif)

 ### Switching input file (context)
-On first execution of a cell the context is determined as follows
+On first execution of a cell the input file is determined as follows
 - by default the JSON file opened in the editor will be used
   - if there is more than one JSON file opened in the editor, a popup appears asking to select a file
   - there is also an option in this popup to select a file from the file system